fabiandev/homebridge-bosch-room-climate-control/README.md

 - This will make sure that the scene detects the correct state, ashe BSHC will apply your scheduled temperature changes and the scene will show as inactive/active unexpectedly
 - This will prevent unexpected behavior, as the target temperature cannot be set on Bosch thermostats that are turned off, but the automation will try to apply it

-## To Do

-- Persist the initially generated certificate and private key to be able to re-use it on plugin restart
-- Handle devices that are added or removed to the BSHC automatically

 ## Credits